Updated: Nov 3, 2021

 COVID-19 protocols delayed the visa process for many international students, as all were required to obtain testing and vaccination records before quarantining upon arrival.
 The process was made easier for the group as they were guided by staff at the Center for International Education.

 Melissa Aristizabal is the international student success coordinator.
 She also helped organize orientation activities and has been an excellent resource for international students' necessities.

 The buddy program, previously utilized by the center, is hoped to be continued this semester by pairing each student from abroad with an American SU student.

 “The idea is a more open invitation for American and international students to know each other and help each other and learn from their cultures and their languages,” Aristizabal said.

 These students are experiencing a new cultural immersion on campus, similar to the SU students studying abroad throughout the world.

-By SARA BEESLEY
+By BEES BEESLEY

 Featured photos courtesy of SU International Students and Scholars Webpage